SSWConsulting/SSW.Rules.Content/categories/design-and-presentation/rules-to-better-interfaces-controls.md

 - controls---do-you-set-row-select-mode-as-fullrowselect-for-datagridview-if-it-is-read-only-windows-forms-only

 ---
-<p>Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.&#160;</p><p>If you still need help, visit <a href="http&#58;//www.ssw.com.au/ssw/Consulting/WebsiteDesignAndUserExperience.aspx">Website Design and User Experience​</a>&#160;and book in a consultant.​​</p>
+Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

+If you still need help, visit [Website Design and User Experience](http&#58;//www.ssw.com.au/ssw/Consulting/WebsiteDesignAndUserExperience.aspx) and book in a consultant.